justinl-y/inhabitent/themes/inhabitent/README.md

-# Inhabitent Webside - WordPress, PHP, SASS / CSS, JQuery
+# Inhabitent Website - WordPress, PHP, SASS / CSS, JQuery

 This project was intended to demonstrate the use of WordPress and PHP to create a content management system driven website.